-The Appraisal estimates that the value of the property within the District under certain conditions, including the completion of all of the Major Improvements within the District and the Additional Improvements within the Single-Family Parcel, is \$123,075,000.
+The Appraisal estimates that the "as-is" market value of the property within the District under certain conditions, including the completion of all the Public Improvements, is \$45,220,000.
 The Appraisal is attached hereto as APPENDIX F and should be read in its entirety in order to understand the meaning and basis of the information set forth therein.
 The Appraisal is addressed to the City and the Underwriter.
 The estimates of value presented in the Appraisal are no indication of the appraised property's actual market value.
 Investors should not assume that the disposition of the lots in the District in the event of default would provide sufficient funds to pay the principal of Bonds outstanding at that time.
 The conclusions reached in the Appraisal are subject to certain assumptions, hypothetical conditions and qualifications, which are set forth in the Appraisal.
 See "APPRAISAL OF PROPERTY WITHIN THE DISTRICT" for further information regarding the Appraisal, including with respect to such assumptions, hypothetical conditions and qualifications.

-Ownership and Maintenance of Major Improvements
+Ownership and Maintenance of Public Improvements